 Material Aspects

-Notre-Dame Cathedral, Paris - Notre-Dame Cathedral, Chartres : The pilgrims walk the full distance between the two cathedrals, approximately 70 miles, in three days.
+St. Sulpice, Paris - Notre-Dame Cathedral, Chartres : The pilgrims walk the full distance of approximately 70 miles, in three days.
 This involves considerable effort, long hours of walking, early mornings; very good physical fitness is therefore an advantage!

 Getting to France and Back